 French cooking is revered the world over and with good reason, the food is absolutely divine!
 From Auguste Escoffier to Alain Ducasse, French Chefs have historically set the benchmark.
 So how is your French picnic menu going to live up to the weight of expectation when taking on such a powerhouse of culinary culture?

-So, I invite you to take a look at some suggestions of popular French picnic fare and hopefully we can inspire you to have a great day out.
+So, I invite you to take a look at some suggestions of popular French picnic fare and hopefully, we can inspire you to have a great day out.
 The suggestions include the humble, the not so humble and the extravagant.
 A little something for all tastes and all budgets.

 French Picnic Appetizers

 Tapenade – Another great dish that you can spread on your crusty bread is tapenade.
 Made from olives, capers, anchovies and olive oil, tapenade is a dish that is devoured on a daily basis in the southern regions.
-It’s quite a versatile dish as well with variations including sun dried tomato tapenade, eggplant tapenade and artichoke tapenade.
+It’s quite a versatile dish as well with variations including sun-dried tomato tapenade, eggplant tapenade, and artichoke tapenade.

 Preserves – We might as well stick with the bread theme right?
 If you want a true Gallic feel to your picnic then you could do a lot worse than packing some preserves into your basket.
-Eaten literally everywhere you go in France, preserves are French picnic hall of famers.
+Eaten literally everywhere you go in France, preserves are French picnic hall-of-famers.
 Loved by young and old, beyond simple to store and dispense and most importantly great tasting.
 The perfect appetizer.

 French Picnic Cheese Selection

 In all honesty, your French picnic does not absolutely require you to have French only cheese included in it.
 I think by merely entering into the spirit of the theme and packing a cheese board with a nice varied selection would suffice, so no need to be racing off to your specialist cheese shop.
-However we can’t allow this section to be here without mentioning some of France’s best known and most loved offerings.
+However, we can’t allow this section to be here without mentioning some of France’s best known and most loved offerings.

 Roquefort – Perhaps the second most recognizable French cheese is Roquefort.
-A blue cheese made from sheeps milk which you will either instantly love or hate from the initial smell.
-The flavor and smell come from blue mold which you will notice as soon as you cut into it.
+A blue cheese made from sheep’s milk which you will either instantly love or hate from the initial smell.
+The flavor and smell come from a blue mold which you will notice as soon as you cut into it.
 It has a firmer texture than Brie but is actually quite damp and crumbly.

 There are many more cheeses that you can select from Munster d’Alsace, Neufchatel and Camembert amongst my favorites although I suggest keeping the Camembert for home and sticking it in an oven for 15 minutes.
-No matter, cheese is personalized to individual tastes so ask at your local store for testers to understand which might be best for you.
+No matter, cheese is personal to individual tastes so ask at your local store for testers to understand which might be best for you.

 French Picnic Pastries